Monday, 1 August 2016

 Note the heavily 'nachbehandelte' (oversprayed) camouflage scheme.
 Traces of original stencils show - you have to wonder what colour(s) the extensive over-spray was, greens or browns?
 It certainly appears to be a defensive scheme.

-Of special interest is the small red number ‘2’ inside the “Yellow 1” which it is believed indicates that this is his back-up machine- note the tall tail and Erla Haube ..
+Of special interest is the small number ‘2’ inside the “Yellow 1” which some believe indicates that this is his back-up machine- it doesn't.
+It merely recalls his first 'white 2' (similar to the small '5' in Barkhorn's double chevron).
+Note the tall tail and Erla Haube ..

 The Tullis (?) profile and decals in "Wings of the Black Cross" No.7 were apparently produced based on stills taken from the original period film and yet the artwork misses the tall tail and shows a non-existent G-14 battery bump.
-A great find - thanks to Nick and the guys over at the 12 o'clock high forum!
+Thanks to Nick and the guys over at the 12 o'clock high forum!

 Also on this blog;